CWWhitney/CWWhitney.github.io/content/publication/2018-01-01_Ethnobotany_and_Agro/index.md

 +++
-title = "Ethnobotany and Agrobiodiversity; Valuation of Plants in the Homegardens of Southwestern Uganda" date = "2018-01-01" authors = ["Cory Whitney", "Joseph Bahati", "J. Gebauer"] publication_types = ["2"]
+title = "Ethnobotany and agrobiodiversity; valuation of plants in the homegardens of southwestern Uganda" date = "2018-01-01" authors = ["Cory Whitney", "Joseph Bahati", "J. Gebauer"] publication_types = ["2"]